20austna/MyCyberProjects/ReverseEngineeringCTF/README.md

 This information, while helpful, did not give me the info I needed to understand what was going on from a high level.
 I needed to see all of the ASCII values of the packets, along with their hex counterparts, all at the same time, rather than one by one.
 To do this I right-clicked on one of the rows in the main pane and hit "follow" > "TCP Stream".

 This view shows the contents of the PSH packets from each service involved in the communication, shown in order.
-We can also change it so we see which port was sending/receiving.
+There is also a view that allows us to filter by only packets sent from one service or the other.